simorgh1/s3-publisher/README.md

-# Xray Publisher
+# S3 Publisher

-Provides a Rest Api for uploading the test results to the Xray Robot in Jira.
+Provides a Rest Api for uploading the test results to S3 bucket.

 ## Overview